TMJ Treatment Columbia, MD

 The temporomandibular joint (TMJ) connects your jaw to your skull.
 When this joint isn’t working right, you may feel pain, hear popping sounds, or notice other symptoms.
 TMJ disorder can cause serious pain on both sides of your face.

-It is more common in women than men, especially those between 20 and 40.
+TMJ pain is more common in women than men, especially those between 20 and 40.
 In most cases, TMJ pain goes away with the right treatment.
-Surgery is usually a last resort, after you have tried other treatments, and nothing else works.
+Surgery is usually a last resort, after you have tried other treatments and nothing else works.

 What Causes TMJ?

-TMJ problems can be caused by several factors, like genetics, past jaw injuries, or arthritis.
+Factors like genetics, past jaw injuries, or arthritis can cause TMJ problems.
 Habitual jaw clenching or teeth grinding can also lead to TMJ.
 However, not everyone who clenches their jaw will develop this condition.

 Experts aren’t sure if the pain comes from the muscles around the joint or the joint itself.
 But certain things can increase your chances of developing TMJ, such as: